euwbah/ENBP-notes/tested-topics.md

 The 4 Master Data in the procurement process

-Vendor Master's 3 categories & correponding levels
+Vendor Master's 3 categories & corresponding levels

 Conditions